SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 variant of Sumerian.
 This is thought to have been a corruption of an older name, Mash-Ngi, which means both "Black Goat" and "Dreams of Omen."
-The fate of those magi is unclear, though aspects of the cultendured in the lands east of Rome.
+The fate of those magi is unclear, though aspects of the cult endured in the lands east of Rome.
 The tie between Mormo and the black goat persisted in iconography associated with the god, found on murals and pottery.
 Cave inscriptions where the cult sought shelter depict